eclipse-theia/theia/doc/Developing.md

 To rebuild each time a change is detected in frontend or backend you can run:

     yarn run watch

+### Watch a specific package

+You can use `npx` to watch a single package:

+    npx run watch @theia/the-package-name

 ## Debugging